linda-seiter/cmsc115/week1_lab/README.md

    ![compiler displays warning symbol near syntax error](images/compiler_warning.png)
 3. Try to run the program **without** fixing the error.
 A warning message appears indicating the build failed.
 Click "Continue" to execute the code anyway.
-The program fails and an error message about the missing semicolon is displayed in the terminal window.
+The program crashes and an error message about the missing semicolon is displayed in the terminal window.

 Every statement in the `main` method must end with a semicolon.
 Let's fix the syntax error so the program can execute.